React 19 RC

 }

-The use API can only be called in render, similar to hooks.
-Unlike hooks, use can be called conditionally.
-In the future we plan to support more ways to consume resources in render with use.
+can be called conditionally.
+In the future we plan to support more ways to consume resources in render with use

-For more information, see the docs for use.
+For more information, see the docs for use

 React Server Components